 The Citizen's Rate Review Committee (CRRC) was started in 1992 and consists of volunteers from the public who meet every two years to review utility rates proposed by staff.
 After a discussion with the committee, the rates are presented by staff to the City Council for approval.
-The stormwater rate meeting to discuss rate increases was held on November 21, 2019.
+The stormwater rate meeting to discuss rate increases was held on January 5,2022.

-New stormwater related rates were adopted on September 21, 2020 and can be seen below in Table 1.
-Typically rates are adopted in April, however due to the COVID19 pandemic City Council decided to delay the adoption of rate increases until more was known about the impacts of the COVID19 pandemic on the economy.
+New stormwater related rates were effective January 1, 2021 and can be seen below in Table 1.
+Typically, rates are adopted in April, however due to the COVID19 pandemic City Council decided to delay the adoption of rate increases until more was known about the impacts of the COVID19 pandemic on the economy.
 Ultimately the recommended rates were adopted which include a 9% stormwater rate increase in 2021 and 2022.